 The base engine is efficient, but not as efficient as some rivals.
 It is EPA rated at 25 mpg city, 35 highway, 28 combined.
 The V-6 offers considerably more power at what could be viewed as not too much of a fuel economy penalty.
 It is rated at 21/31/25 mpg.

 The Hybrid remains the fuel economy leader of the Camry lineup with ratings as high as an astounding 43/39/41 mpg.

 Buyers can choose from 4-cylinder, V-6, or hybrid models.
 The hybrids sip fuel, while the V-6 isn't as thirsty in real-world driving as you might expect.

 The Toyota Camry's competition is some of the stiffest on the market.
 The Honda Accord remains one of the most refined, upscale vehicles in the bunch, with the choice of either a four-cylinder or a fuel-efficient V-6 (the hybrid is on hiatus).
-The Hyundai Sonata has good mileage ratings, performs well, and offers a lot of features for the money; it's been redesigned for 2015, although the new model goes in a conservative direction, design-wise, that no longer makes it the market standout it was.
+The Hyundai Sonata has good mileage ratings, performs well, and offers a lot of features for the money.
 The Kia Optima is built on the same platform, but feels a little sportier and looks a little more European.
-The Nissan Altima is more about comfort and value now than its sportier prior models.
-There's also the Chevrolet Malibu, but its interior just isn't quite as spacious.
-Out of them all, it's the Ford Fusion that feels like a legitimate premium sedan, though–especially with either of the two EcoBoost engines.
+The Nissan Altima is now more about comfort and value than its sportier prior models.
+Out of them all, it's the Ford Fusion that feels like a legitimate premium sedan, though, especially with either of the two EcoBoost engines.

 |Style||MSRP||Invoice||MPG City||MPG Hwy|